 These multidimensional capabilities result in full-proof inventory tracking right from when it enters your business to when it leaves.

-An inventory management system is important for you to avoid under-stocking or over-stocking, to control storage and carrying costs and avoid inaccuracies in inventory counts.
+An inventory management system is important for you to avoid under-stocking or over-stocking, control storage and carrying costs, and avoid inaccuracies in inventory counts.
 It also helps you be prepared with the right quantity of the right inventory at the right time.